Samir-Kesare/OpsTree-Ansible/roles/salaryGfDashboard/README.md

 ### vars file (main.yml)

-This YAML configuration sets parameters for the Dashboard and Attendance monitoring.
+This YAML configuration sets parameters for the Dashboard and Salary monitoring.
 It specifies the Data source UID , Dashboard title , Dashboard UID , and .json file  path .

 <details>
 <summary> Click here to see main.yml file</summary>